 1. AI does not make strategic decisions.

-It can make suggestions but cannot set priorities or evaluate corporate objectives.
+It can make suggestions, but cannot set priorities or evaluate corporate goals.

 2. AI does not replace the didactic concept.

-AI can support and complement learning content but cannot compensate for a lack of structure or unclear learning objectives.
+AI can support and complement learning content, but cannot compensate for missing structure or unclear learning objectives.

-3. Every AI is only as good as the data it was 'trained' on.
+3. Any AI is only as good as the data it was "trained" with.

 AI can only work with what is made available to it.
-Accordingly, poor or incomplete learning material directly impacts the outcomes the AI provides.
+Accordingly, poor or incomplete learning materials directly affect the results that AI produces.

 4. An AI needs clear framework conditions.

-Especially in learning, data protection is a major issue.
-When using AI functions in e-learning, your company should clearly define which contents may be processed by the AI and which may not.
+Especially in learning, data protection is a significant issue.
+When using AI functions in e-learning, your company should clearly define which content can be processed by AI and which cannot.

 In short: AI is a tool.
-Its usefulness is determined not by the technology but by how consistently and sensibly you use it.
+Its usefulness is not determined by technology, but by how consistently and sensibly you use it.

-When used correctly, AI tools and functions bring tangible added value.
-The most important benefits:
+If used correctly, AI tools and functions provide noticeable added value.
+The most important advantages:

 ✔️ Less effort for HR and trainers